Marjorie Allen, Ph.D.

 Olney Haill 126

+I have a Ph.D. in English.
 I have always been fascinated by language—its power and its beauty—and I believe this fascination was what led me to study linguistics and literature.
 In graduate school, I studied medieval literature and the history of English.
 Since then, I have become more and more interested in language as a social tool to effect changes in the world.
 My courses in Language and Prejudice and the Literature of the Holocaust reflect these changing interests.
-Outside of school, I am the mother of a college-age daughter and the owner of two dogs, all of whom brighten my life.
+Outside of LGU, my professional passion is helping underprepared students succeed in college, a passion that I have acted upon in my position of Chair at La Salle of the Integrative Studies Program and as a teacher, by choice, in a summer gateway course for students for over 30 years.
+My personal passions are baseball, reading mysteries, movies, politics and, of course, my friends.
+My hope in life is to make a difference in the lives of others contributing to a more equitable society.
+I am the mother of a La Salle graduate and the grandmother of five children and teens.
+I know they will inherit the world we make for them.
+I intend to do my part in making that world a better one.

 - B.A., University of Rochester